Injury Attorneys | Restoring LivesTM

 Terry Nichols was finally convicted of conspiracy and involuntary manslaughter charges on Christmas Eve 1997.
 (Nichols is now serving a life sentence without parole in a Colorado federal prison, and McVeigh was executed at the federal penitentiary in Terre Haute in June 2001.)

 In 1998, Mackey decided to retire his federal prosecutor’s hat and go into private practice.
 He joined Barnes & Thornburg to focus on complex litigation and the defense of individuals accused of white-collar crimes, which is the heart of his practice today.
-(Outside of work, he’s most passionate about his family: he has two grown adult sons and three stepsons with his wife, Sarah.)
+(Outside of work, he’s most passionate about his family: He has two grown sons and three stepsons with his wife, Sarah.)

 Shifting to criminal defense was certainly an adjustment, Mackey says, but the move has given him a deeper appreciation for the positive contributions that come from all parties in a legal proceeding.

 “Lawyers are an instrument in the search for the truth,” he says.
 “That’s the common denominator on both sides of the caption, prosecution or defense.”